morkai/walkner-xiconf/readme.md

   * `httpPort` - port on which the HTTP server should listen for requests.

+  * `reloadPassword` - password required to reload the programs through a browser.

-  * `xlsxProgramsFilePath` - Path to an XSLX file with 12NC to AOC values.
+  * `xlsxProgramsFilePath` - path to an XSLX file with 12NC to AOC values.

   * `xlsxOptions` - XLSX options used to parse the programs file.